VAT Guide Austria • 2026

 Penalties and interest for late VAT returns in Austria 2026

-• Interest for late payment of VAT – 2% of the VAT amount due, calculated automatically from the payment deadline
+• Late payment of VAT: 2% of the VAT amount due, calculated from the due date

 Type of declarationRhythmWho is obligated?Deadline for submissionForm of submission